 Ancient Skin Benefits of Frankincense & Myrrh

 I love everything that is natural, pure & with simple ingredients .
-I especially have an interest in ingredients used in the past, before synthetic chemicals & aromas were created.
+I especially have an interest in ingredients used in the past, before synthetic chemicals & fragrances were created in a lab.
 As far back as we can research & find ancient remedies, medicine & natural beauty secrets, you will hear the words Frankincense & Myrrh.
 Frankincense & Myrrh were the gifts presented to Jesus by the magi & there is archaeological evidence that both were used as medicinal substances in ancient Egypt.

 Frankincense is a powerful resin that comes from the Boswellia tree native to the southern Arabian peninsula, northeast Africa, & parts of India.
 Raw frankincense is still harvested much as it was thousands of years ago.